mcastling/mcastling.github.io/NUItutorials/text-label.md

 | Shadow | Map | The default shadow parameters.
 | Emboss | Map | The default emboss parameters.
 | Outline | Map | The default emboss parameters.

+All text label properties are writable.

+Text label properties are not animatable.

 ### More information on the Text label